matikepa/matsonkepson.github.io/content/blog/post011-terraform-workspaces-in-postgresql-backend/index.md

   - Mati: author.jpeg
 ---

-This blog post explores how to set up Terraform workspaces with a PostgreSQL backend to manage infrastructure across multiple environments (dev, stage, prod).
+This blog post explores how to set up Terraform workspaces with a PostgreSQL backend to manage infrastructure across multiple environments (develop, stage, prod).
 Rather than relying on AWS S3 for state storage, we'll use PostgreSQL running in Docker, providing a lightweight local alternative that simplifies development workflows.

 You'll learn how to configure Terraform providers for AWS and PostgreSQL, create some example boilerplate code, and manage different deployment environments using workspaces.
 This setup is ideal for teams looking to practice infrastructure-as-code principles with flexible state management while maintaining secure, versioned state files while having terraform enterprise experience.